knowledgecode/WebSocket-for-Android/README.md

 ## Notes
 At the moment, WebSocket for Android is not supported binary data.
+Also will not work "wss" URIs on Android 2.x.

 ## License
 WebSocket for Android is available under the terms of the MIT license.